-He was a corrupt minister that craved power and wealth and used religion to attain it.
+He was a corrupt minister who craved power and wealth and used religion to attain it.

-After the trials, there were multiple families of the dead that sought to have him removed from the position of minister for his actions during the trials.
+After the trials, there were multiple families of the dead who sought to have him removed from the position of minister for his actions during the trials.

 Samuel then immigrated to Boston in the early 1660s.

 At the time, the Massachusetts Bay Colony was growing and becoming a haven for those seeking a better life.